What To Do If You Hit A Parked Car: 7 Key Steps (Apr 2025)

 - Remain at the scene until satisfying all these steps

 In many states, these obligations apply even if the injured person is in the driver’s vehicle.
-For example, if a passenger gets injured in a collision with a parked vehicle, the driver must stop and call the police.
+For example, if a passenger gets injured in a collision with a parked vehicle, the driver must stop and call the police - otherwise, the passenger may have stronger grounds to sue for their injuries.
 Trying to drive the passenger to the hospital might violate at least some states’ laws.

 What to Do if You Hit a Parked Car and Can’t Find the Owner

 Drivers must also take steps to comply with the law after hitting unattended cars.
-Even if there are no injuries, the driver must stop at the accident scene.
+Even if there are no injuries and no damage to the car, the driver must stop at the accident scene.
 Knowing what to do if you hit a car in a parking lot in these circumstances can save you from potential criminal charges.

 In general, if you hit a parked car, you should always leave a note and notify the local police.
 Additionally, states may also require you to try to find the owner.